Go to Top

 Relax while sipping on your favorite cocktail or bundle up and watch the leaves turn, these outdoor seating areas are perfect for transitioning between seasons!
 With large comfortable seating and plush indoor/outdoor textiles, these home extensions stay cool in the summer and warm in the fall.

 Design styles of indoor/outdoor rooms varies; some prefer to be able to close the entire room (almost like a sunroom) while others are more than happy with a fireplace and blankets to shield them from colder nights.
-It's important to note that both these designs are from different climates, Michelle's is from the Pacific Northwest (where rain and wind are ever so prevalent) whereas Courtney's design is located in sunny California.
+It's important to note that both these designs are from different climates, Michelle's is from the Pacific Northwest (where rain and wind are ever so prevalent) On the other hand, LiLu Interiors' Lake Minnetonka-facing porch design is tailored for Minneapolis' continental climate, providing year-round comfort in the face of hot summers and cold winters.

 Whether your main goal is color, texture, and textiles or to make more structural changes, there are plenty of options when it comes to giving your home a seamless transition from summer to fall (and it’s not too early to start now!).
 I hope these designs were helpful and sparked your inner designer, and would love to hear which styles you chose to try out!